 The method of publishing you prefer will be set up during your initial consultation with the IT Lecture Capture Coordinator or local Lecture Capture administrator.
 If you have questions about publishing and sharing your lecture videos contact the support staff for the location where you will be recording (see "Lecture Capture Help below).

-Personal Capture (Echo360) is software you install on your computer to give you the freedom to create and edit customized instructional content whenever and wherever inspiration strikes.
+Personal Capture gives you the freedom to create and edit customized instructional content whenever and wherever inspiration strikes.
 You can use Personal Capture to record lectures, upload them before class and require students to view before arriving.
 This allows time during class to work problems together, review concepts and apply learned material from the lecture.
 If you know students are struggling with a specific concept, you can create a short explanatory video to help them master the concept.

 Installing Personal Capture